 Let’s take a look at how different methodologies can be used at various stages according to changing circumstances.

 It can be hard to follow the chosen methodology strictly during the development process.
 There are rare exclusions that can be caused by the situation when one of the customer’s requirements is to follow the particular development methodology.

 In other cases, approaches combination is preferable.

-Usually, developers use Scrum during so-called “calm” stage of the project, when there are no expected releases or presentations.
+Usually, developers use Scrum during the so-called “calm” stage of the project, when there are no expected releases or presentations.

 It’s better to use Waterfall if you want to implement some functionality that is big enough, valuable enough, and, what’s more important, separated from the overall project.
-For example, such approach was used during the work on the Excel add-in for the mentioned data storage app.
+For example, such an approach was used during the work on the Excel add-in for the mentioned data storage app.
 The most important in this case is to be sure that all requirements are clear.
 If so, the team can document all requirements and start to develop.

-To manage software development process in the most successful way, you should be able to switch from one methodology to another during the working process.
+To manage the software development process in the most successful way, you should be able to switch from one methodology to another during the working process.
 Usually, it’s not enough to choose Scrum, Kanban, or any other model and follow it to achieve your goals.
-In case of a big project that requires a lot of time to finish it, circumstances can change unpredictably.
-That’s why, besides clear understanding of different features of particular development methodologies, it’s crucial to understand the main differences between various approaches.
+In the case of a big project that requires a lot of time to finish it, circumstances can change unpredictably.
+That’s why, besides a clear understanding of different features of particular development methodologies, it’s crucial to understand the main differences between various approaches.
 If you face some unsolvable troubles, such skills can help you find the appropriate solution.
 You can spend your time searching for a solution that might or might not exist in terms of your current methodology.
-Or you can simply change the approach that you use to another one that was initially designed to solve the problems you faced.
+Or you can change the approach that you use to another one that was initially designed to solve the problems you faced.